Grant Writing Feedback

 Career Award Writing Workshop (KWW)For Whom: Junior investigators and trainees applying for Career Development (K) Awards from the NIH, ITM, or other major career development awards.

-When: Applications are being accepted through July 12th for the workshop.
-Sessions start July 15th and are held 4:30 – 6:30 p.m. every Thursday for 10 weeks.
+When: Applications for the workshop are being accepted through July 16th or until max class capacity .
+Sessions start July 27th and are held 4:30 – 6:30 p.m. every Thursday for 10 weeks.

 What: Experts demystify the K application process and give you individualized feedback on your grant and what makes or breaks your application.
 While it’s not a replacement for a committed mentor, it will give you the necessary skills for creating a strong application in a supportive environment.
 Read a success story here!